C2-Labs/atlas-deploy/docker_standalone/README.md

     ```
     docker-compose down
     ```
+### Remove Volumes

-**_Please note, the Docker volumes are created and will remain, so your data will remain.
-If you want to remove all the data or start fresh, run the following commands_**
+Please note, the Docker volumes are created and will remain, so your data will remain.
+If you want to **_REMOVE_** all the data or start fresh, run the following commands

 1. Verify your volume names:
     ```